sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/0-data-studies/README.md

 ## SSB path (1945 - 1994)

+A visual of the SSB's path around the Sun in the late 1900s.

 ![](img/1824455551939662016-GVHDXVvX0AA6gdb.png)

 ## Landscheidt minimum/maximum (900 - now)

+A rough graph showing the Landscheidt minimum/maximum's, derived from impulses of the torque.

 ![](img/double-am-derivative.png)

 ### AMP (angular momentum perturbations) (1620 - now)

+Work by Carl Smith, showing AMPs of the Sun.

 ![](img/carl-smith.jpg)

 ## Kp-index (1930 - now)

+Kp-index, used to measure disturbances in the geomagnetic field, and also used for aurora sightings, over the last century.

 ![](img/SAVE-1932-2024-ap-daily-average.png)